The Left Adjoint of Derived Parabolic Induction: Foundations

 Taking cohomology and then $S$-invariants yields a natural isomorphism

 This has the following immediate consequences: \begin{enumerate}[label=(\roman*)] \item The bifunctor \eqref{eq:Chain-iHom} descends to a bifunctor

-making $\K(S)$ a closed symmetric monoidal category. \item As a right adjoint of $-\otimes_kY$, the functor $\iHom_S(Y,-)$ is triangulated, by \cite[Lem.~5.3.6]{Neeman.2001}.
-It is also true that $\iHom_S(-,Y)$ preserves triangles, cf.~\cite[Prop.~11.6.4.(ii)]{KS}. \item If $Z$ is K-injective, then the complex $\iHom_S(Y,Z)$ again is K-injective. \item If $Z$ is K-injective and $Y$ is exact, then $\iHom_S(Y,Z)$ is contractible and, in particular, exact.
-Consequently, $\iHom_S(-,Z)$ preserves quasi-isomorphisms. \end{enumerate} The last property shows that the right derived functor
+making $\K(S)$ a closed symmetric monoidal category. \item As a right adjoint of $\pholder\otimes_kY$, the functor $\iHom(Y,\pholder)$ is triangulated, by \cite[Lem.~5.3.6]{Neeman.2001}.
+It is also true that $\iHom(\pholder,Y)$ preserves distinguished triangles, cf.~\cite[Prop.~11.6.4.(ii)]{KS}. \item If $Z$ is K-injective, then the complex $\iHom(Y,Z)$ again is K-injective. \item If $Z$ is K-injective and $Y$ is acyclic, then $\iHom(Y,Z)$ is contractible and, in particular, acyclic.
+Consequently, $\iHom(\pholder,Z)$ preserves quasi-isomorphisms. \end{enumerate} The last property shows that the right derived functor

-exists and is computed by $\RR\iHom_S(X,Y) \cong \iHom_S(X, \ii Y)$.
+exists and is computed by $\RR\iHom(X,Y) \cong \iHom(X, \ii Y)$.
 Using \ref{iHom-iii} above, one shows that there is a natural isomorphism

-Therefore, $\RR\iHom_S(Y,-)$ is the right adjoint of $-\otimes_kY$.
+Therefore, $\RR\iHom(Y,\pholder)$ is the right adjoint of $\pholder\otimes_kY$.
 Moreover, \eqref{eq:H(Hom)}, applied to $\ii Y$, shows that there is a natural isomorphism

 If, in addition, $S$ is a group, then Remark~\ref{rmk:internal-hom-group} implies that there is a natural isomorphism

 \end{rmk}